apnadkarni/blt/doc/combotree.rst

 *pathName* **activate** *entryName*
   Redisplays *entryName* using its active colors and relief.
-This typically is used by widget bindings to highlight tree entries when the pointer is moved over items in the menu.
+This typically is used by widget bindings to highlight tree entries when the pointer is moved over entries in the menu.
 Any previously active entry is deactivated.  *EntryName* may be a label, index, or tag, but may not represent more than one entry.